 How to Answer “Why Should We Hire You?”

 This question has become so common in job interviews because it allows employers to hear about what unique value you can bring to their business.
-To put it another way, when you are asked this question, you are being asked about how you, specifically, can help the business achieve their goals.
+To put it another way, when you receive question, you are being asked about how you, specifically, can help the business achieve their goals.
 What makes you a good fit for the job?

 So, how should you go about answering this question?
 Let’s break down a few top tips to help you respond gracefully to this question.